ChaofanTao/ChaofanTao.github.io/_pages/about.md

 <!-- <img src="../images/cftao.jpg" width="300" height="200"/> -->

-# Biography
+# Short Biography
 I am Chaofan Tao (陶超凡), a PhD candidate in The Univerisity of Hong Kong (HKU), supervised by [Prof. Ngai Wong](https://www.eee.hku.hk/~nwong/) and [Prof. Ping Luo](http://luoping.me/) .

 My general research interest is to understand __high-performance machine learning__ (i.e. network compression and acceleration), and apply them for both vision and language tasks.
 My research papers are published in ACL/ECCV/CIKM/AAAI, .etc.

 Email: tcftrees AT gmail DOT com \\
 Feel free to contact with me if you have any questions or ideas.